roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [ ] [HTMLWriter/MPLD3/Plotly](https://www.scivision.dev/python-html-plotting-iframe-share/).
 - [ ] [Plotly](https://plotly.com/python/) for plots and [Plotly](https://plotly.com/python/interactive-html-export/) for into HTML.

-**Conclusion:** At the bare minimum, I can get the plot as a .png, then save that into the HTML/PDF.
-For the GUI, the two sub-tasks seem to work.
+**Conclusion:** At the bare minimum, I can get the plot as a .png, then save that into the HTML/PDF. ~~For the GUI, the two sub-tasks seem to work.~~ (?)
 It's funny, looking into Plotly, the opposite seems to be the case.
 I can easily render the plot into HTML, but I cannot so easily render it in TKinter.
 It might make sense to save the .png and load that into TKinter.
 I might (I won't) use MatPlotLib to render the graph for TKinter and Plotly for HTML (the graphs would look different, however slightly, and it wouldn't be worth it.)

 ### Code Python into HTML